jrazec/jrazec/README.md

 👋 Hi!
-I'm Razec,a Bachelor of Science in Information Technology sophomore who's deeply immersed in the fascinating realm of coding.
+I'm Razec,a Bachelor of Science in Information Technology junior who's deeply immersed in the fascinating realm of coding.
 I'm always eager to learn and broaden my horizons.

 ## 🌱 2024 Goals
 [putting this here up to push myself to accomplish these goals!]